zachgoll/zachgoll/README.md

 ### Hi there, I'm Zach.
-I'm a Fullstack Dev (but mostly Angular), golfer, and amateurish runner
+I'm a Fullstack Dev writing software tutorials and hacking on golf related apps

 - ⛳ Just launched a golf performance app: [Eagle Eye Performance][golfapp]
 - 🏌 I also have a golf blog: [The DIY Golfer][golfblog]